Best Cotton Sheets of 2022: Reviews & Buyer’s Guide

 You should also consider the “staple” or thread length in your sheets.
 Shorter staples are more likely to pill and wear down, while longer staples tend to have longer lifespans.

 Sheets in a hotel room are often a blend of fabrics, such as cotton mixed with polyester.
 A hotel’s sheets often have a thread count in the 200 to 400 range, though the sheets may feel more luxurious if they contain thicker yarns than the average sheet.

 Why do hotels sheets feel so good?
 Part of it has to do with how often the sheets are washed.
 So when you lie down, you don’t feel any of the dirt and grime in your bed that you might experience at home.
-And part of it is psychological—when we’re staying in a hotel room, it’s usually a way of relaxing and treating ourselves.
+And part of it is psychological—when we’re sleeping on a hotel mattress, it’s usually a way of relaxing and treating ourselves.

 How often should you wash your bed sheets?

 To keep your bed sheets feeling clean and fresh, you should wash them once a week.
 Cleaning your sheets weekly is the best way to cut down on allergens and keep your bed feeling tidy.
 Protectors should be washed once a month, and you schedule a through mattress cleaning every three to six months.